 2. What happens when you default on a car loan?

-Creditors will usually wait until your payment is 30 days late; during this time, they will contact you by phone or snail mail to remind you of your pending bill.
+Creditors will usually wait until your payment is 30 days car loan late payment Philippines; during this time, they will contact you by phone or snail mail to remind you of your pending bill.
 If no payment has been received, they will forward your debt to their collections department or an external agency.

 The most extreme scenario is the creditor will reacquire the car from your property